 [Blank page]

-Chapter One The seals are opened
+One The seals are opened

 It was a strange luncheon.
 We were an odd assortment: A Jew, a Christian, a Muslim, and myself a Bahá’í.

 We were seated in a little coffee-shop, looking down on the blue waters of the Mediterranean, on the very spot where Roman galleys had unloaded their passengers in the days of the Caesars.
 Greeks had anchored their ships here in the distant age of Pericles and Socrates.
 The Phoenicians had used the harbour before them.